COALAIP/specs/coala-ip/README.md

 As can be seen, an RRM Right is basically just a link between a `Manifestation` and a license.
 Because licenses are usually documents intended to be consumed by humans, the license would ideally be stored on a technology that prevents changes to the license (e.g. stored in an immutable ledger or be linked by Content-Addressing).
-Hence, an implementation in IPLD is favored:
+Hence, an implementation in IPLD/IPFS is favored:

 ```javascript